gy20kejt/bacteriabomb/README.md

 To get the program to run, open up command prompt and type in "python model.py".
 This will open up the program.
 In the menu titled "Bomb", there are two option; Detonate and Export Data.
 Detonate runs the model and Export Data exports the data to a csv file titled "fallout" into the models directory.
 They must be run one after the other, else the exported data will just be the blank environment information save for the building.

-The program takes a few minutes to run.
+The program may take a few minutes to run.

 ### License